 Once you run out of mandated self-discovery promoting life phases, you must choose to seek out new experiences for yourself.

 Who needs angst?

 I may lose my angst with age.
-Regardless, there will be times when I temporarily lose my angst — either due to my mood disorder or other life phases.
+Regardless, there will be times when I temporarily lose my angst — either due to depression or other life phases.
 But I hope my resolve to change will persist even without angst.

 We’re taught that our passions are at the mercy of spontaneous inspiration, as if it’s something outside our control.
 But that undermines the more impressive feat of deliberately maintaining your goals despite your emotional state.